Asset Management Plan: Footpaths, Kerbs and Roads

 Who is responsible for the maintenance of Onkaparinga Valley Road - the council or DIT?
 The road between Verdun and Balhannah especially, is very poor and the cracks, potholes and uneven surface contribute to excessive traffic noise, particularly from large trucks.

-Judi Endersby asked over 3 years ago
+Judi Endersby asked about 4 years ago

 Hi Judy, many thanks for your question Onkaparinga Valley Road is under the care and control of DIT.
 The Department for Transport and Infrastructure can be contacted via https://dit.sa.gov.au/contact_us/compliments_and_complaints